15. Best of Portugal

 Day 4.
 Porto - Coimbra (120 km ~ 75 miles)

 Breakfast, then transfer to Coimbra.
-Coimbra was Portugal's capital for 124 years between the 12th and 13th centuries, but this classical city is still often eclipsed by metropolitan Lisbon or distinguished Porto.
-Coimbra from the touristic point of view is mainly about its University - the city’s 700-year-old patrimonial jewel.
+Although Coimbra served as Portugal's capital for 124 years between the 12th and 13th centuries, cosmopolitan Lisbon or illustrious Porto frequently overshadow this historic city.
+From a tourist's point of view, Coimbra is mainly about its university, the city’s 700-year-old patrimonial jewel.
 Founded in 1290, it is the oldest institution of higher education in Portugal and one of the oldest universities in the world.
-It made a UNESCO World Heritage Site list in 2013.
-In your free time you'll have the opportunity to explore it.
+It made the UNESCO World Heritage Site List in 2013.
+In your free time, you'll have the opportunity to explore it.
 Some facts:

 • At Coimbra University, you may first notice the student uniforms, and you’re not alone if they remind you of Hogwarts.
 Harry Potter author J.K.
 Rowling began writing the first book of the HP series in Portugal, and the similarities may hit you like a quaffle to the face.